ibrafdj/Robotics-Path-Planning-Test/README.md

 Other than the A* algorithm, preliminary tests are done using the D* algorithms that are potentially more efficient than the implemented A* algorithm.

-**Disclaimer**: The test result is done using programs still in development and only serve to highlight potential alternative solutions:
+**Disclaimer**: The test result is done using programs still in development and only serve to highlight potential alternative solutions.

 Result of testing using D* algorithm: